This post may contain affiliate links. Please read my disclosure policy.

 - Easy Spinach & Artichoke Dip

-These potatoes wedges are loaded with all your favorite Mediterranean spices and served with a cool, creamy tzatziki sauce!
+These potatoes wedges are loaded with all your favorite Mediterranean spices and served with a cool, creamy yogurt sauce!

 - 2 lbs. baby red potatoes

 - 1/3 cup olive oil